willybeans/movie-tracker/README.md

 Morever we have set up eslint to help you use hooks and other React best practices, so don't ignore it.

 This isn't meant to take longer than a few hours.
-If you get stuck on anything feel free to email us at nick@fitt.co or ian@fitt.co
+If you get stuck on anything feel free to email us.